aws/amazon-vpc-cni-k8s/README.md

 Setting `ENABLE_BANDWIDTH_PLUGIN` to `true` will update `10-aws.conflist` to include upstream [bandwidth plugin](https://www.cni.dev/plugins/current/meta/bandwidth/) as a chained plugin.

+NOTE: Kubernetes Network Policy is supported in Amazon VPC CNI starting with version v1.14.0.
+Note that bandwidth plugin is not compatible with Amazon VPC CNI based Network policy.
+Network Policy agent uses TC (traffic classifier) system to enforce configured network policies for the pods.
+The policy enforcement will fail if bandwidth plugin is enabled due to conflict between TC configuration of bandwidth plugin and Network policy agent.
+We're exploring options to support bandwidth plugin along with Network policy feature and the issue is tracked [here](https://github.com/aws/aws-network-policy-agent/issues/68)

 #### `ANNOTATE_POD_IP` (v1.9.3+)

 Type: Boolean as a String